|

 Survey your neighborhood and list those plants which are thriving and those

 which are not.
-Ask your neighbors about the local herbivores (from
+Ask your neighbors about the local herbivores (from molluscs,

-of your microclimate (is it a frost pocket, wind tunnel, etc.?).
+(is it a frost pocket, wind tunnel, etc.?).

 4.

-List your landscape requirements and priorities: children's play
+List your landscape requirements and priorities: children's play area,

-space, croquet court, compost pile, etc.).
+croquet court, compost pile, etc.).

 5.